 Goths or Gothic Style

 Styles tribes often blend at the edges with other influences.
 Elements of punk colored a more elaborate style called goth, short for Gothic.
 Goths wore black clothing with a vampire-like tone.
 Female goths wore long dresses trimmed in black lace, long cloaks, and long coats.
 Heavily made-up faces with black lipstick were framed by black dyed hair.
 Pale face makeup was accentuated with heavy eyeliner.
 Young women also painted their fingernails black.
-The goth aesthetic from the '80s continues today, with the style mostly remaining unchanged.

 New Romantics Also Known as New Wave

 The New Romantics drew influence from Goths, punks, the '80s penchant for pouf, as well as from historic styles.
-Also called New Wave, the exaggerated styled recalled Victorian military dress jackets, fantasy pirates, and other influences from around the world.
+Also called New Wave, the exaggerated style recalled Victorian military dress jackets, fantasy pirates, and other influences from around the world.

 Exaggerated or asymmetrical hairstyles framed pale faces with odd makeup like bright slashes of rouge.